Sayur Lemak is a light-ish coconut based curry from Singapore and Malaysia. Here, I’ve veganised and simplified this favourite childhood dish.

-This Sayur Lemak Serani is lighter than the Malay and Nyonya version, it uses slightly less coconut milk than is popular, and although carrots, beans and cabbage are the standard vegetables used, the dish can be enhanced by adding aubergines (eggplants), cauliflower, tofu and even seafood or chicken, to make it non vegetarian.
+This vegan Sayur Lemak is lighter than the usual version, and is more like the one made by the Eurasians in Singapore.
+It uses less coconut milk than is popular, and although carrots, beans and cabbage are the standard vegetables used, the dish can be enhanced by adding aubergines (eggplants), cauliflower, tofu and tempeh, a very popular ingredient with the locals.

 When I first posted this recipe in Jan 2014, I made it the way my granny used to make it, and very traditional.
 However, when I published my Singapore Cookbook later that year, I wanted to make some recipes accessible to the vast majority, and so simplified the ingredients rather drastically.

 - First, I made it completely vegetarian by omitting the dried shrimp and shrimp paste.

 - Then, I cut down on the aromatics and settled for just onions, garlic, chillies and lemongrass.
 Don’t fret, this lighter, vegetarian version is still absolutely delicious, the turmeric and lemongrass playing a major part in contributing flavour and aroma.